Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ## 4. Details of the approach

-As we mentioned earlier, we followed the Team Database Science Process (TDSP).
+As we mentioned previously, we followed the Team Database Science Process (TDSP).
-Therefore we created a project management board to ensure a structured approach to process and implement our Earthquake-Monitor project:
+Therefore, we created a project management board to ensure a structured approach to process and implement our Earthquake-Detector project:

 ![static/images/ProjectBoard_EarthquakeMonitor.png](static/images/ProjectBoard_EarthquakeMonitor.png)
 ![static/images/Legend_ProjectBord.png](static/images/Legend_ProjectBord.png)

 ## 5. Details of the work
 ### 5.1 Processing of real-time data
-- In order to develop a real-time updating map, we needed to included an API from the United States Geological Surves (USGS) website.
+- In order to develop a real-time earthquake map, we needed to included an API from the United States Geological Surves (USGS) website.
-- The API delivers our data, which contains all Earthquakes all over the world which took place in the last 24 hours.
+- The API delivers our data, which contains all earthquakes from all over the world which occurred within the last 24 hours.

     > If you want to get further information about the USGS, click here: https://www.usgs.gov/